mentalclear-learningo/progress-log/README.md

            - Continue Chapter 10 with Understanding Struct Constructor Functions

 03/30/2022 - Competed Chapter 10.
 Continue Chapter 11 with Understanding Method Overloading
+           - Continue with: Putting Types and Methods in Separate Files